lilia-S/TDD_Bakery/README.md

 7. What if User input 15 - Pastry, The cost should be 25$ -> PastryChoose_Get15Cost25_true();
 8. What if User input 0 - Pastry, The cost should be 0$ -> PastryChoose_Get0Cost0_true();

+## Known Bugs

+* _There are possibilities to insert the 0, but return could be unexpected_
+* _There are possibilities to insert the negative numbers, but return could be unexpected_

 ## License

 Copyright (c) _07/03/2022_ _author Liliia Kryvelova(s)_